STEllAR-GROUP/hpxMP/README.md

 # Motivation

+OpenMP and HPX "fight against" each other if they are used in the same application as they are both controlling concurrency, doing thread scheduling, which causes performance disaster.
+The idea to solve this is to replace OpenMP runtime with hpxMP runtime, thus HPX will control concurrency itself.
+In this way, we prevent the OpenMP and HPX runtime systems from competing for resources when they are used in the same application.

 Currently, STE||AR group is developing [Phylanx](https://github.com/STEllAR-GROUP/phylanx),
 An Asynchronous Distributed C++ Array Processing Toolkit.

-Phylanx relies on OpenMP and HPX, However, OpenMP and HPX "fight against" each other as they are both controlling concurrency, doing thread scheduling, which causes performance disaster.

-The idea to solve this is to replace OpenMP runtime with hpxMP runtime, thus HPX will control concurrency itself.
+This ability is useful in the context of Phylanx as our dependencies rely on libraries such as OpenBLAS which use OpenMP to manage their threading.

 For long term goals, a bug free hpxMP runtime updated with most recent OpenMP specification will be implemented,